Community Advisory Board

 The WYPR Community Advisory Board ("CAB") serves as a vehicle for outreach to the communities served by WYPR and its affiliate stations.
 It advises the station regarding programing and other matters affecting the community.
 It has no managerial responsibilities or authority.
 Over the last two years the CAB's members have begun a series of meetings between the WYPR news department and members of the community for the purpose of informing the news department about important issues in the community and the views of its citizens.
 This work has provided new connections to the community for the news department and lead directly to segments on Maryland Morning and other WYPR programs.
 This has also led to a series of meetings called Ascertainment where different organizations present to WYPR CAB, Board and volunteers to share what they are doing successfully in our communities.
 View those meetings.

 The CAB is presently exploring additional ways to connect the community to the station and to increase the diversity of the listening audience.
 The CAB meets bi-monthly from September through May, generally within a few days after a WYPR Board meeting.
 All meetings are open to the public and the public is invited to attend.
 In addition to discussing WYPR's operations, representatives of the station frequently make presentations to the CAB about their programs and projects.
-Guests during the last year include Tony Brandon, President and General Manager, Sheilah Kast, Tom Hall, and Dan Rodricks.
+Guests during the last year include Tony Brandon, President and General Manager, Sheilah Kast, and Tom Hall,.

 Community Advisory Board Purpose and Requirements